statechannels/statechannels/packages/docs-website/docs/docs/protocol-tutorial/off-chain-funding.md

 classDef defunded opacity:0.2;
 ' />

 Now, we "plug in" `GA` by directing the flow of funds away from the "end users" and into the network of channels.
 We do the same for `GB`: and in fact can do this in any order.
+We should think of `J` being funded _only_ when both guarantees have been updated.

 <Mermaid chart='
 graph LR;